 Executive functions, those skills that allow us to plan, organize, problem-solve and focus attention and emotions, are fundamental to a child’s success in daily life.
 Many professionals find themselves with limited contact time to address such comprehensive and critical skills.
 This 1.5-hour webinar provides an overview of a consultative approach, including both how to coach and consult with parents, teachers, and caregivers, as well as essential elements of a consultative model.
-This course is also available in an executive functioning webinar package.
+This course is included in the Executive Functioning Skills: The Basics Webinar Package.

 Participants must have a solid understanding of the role of executive functioning skills.
 Prerequisites include prior education or training on executive functioning skills or Lori’s course titled Executive Functioning in Children and Teens.

 - Identify executive functions and recognize how they impact daily life.

 - Differentiate between consulting, coaching, and direct intervention models.